letorruella/server-project/README.md

 Ntp

 ## Configurations
-UFW allows port 123, 80 and 2200
+1.UFW allows port 123, 80 and 2200
-ssh port is serving on 2200 rather than 22
+2.ssh port is serving on 2200 rather than 22
-Aditional User 'catalog' used for PSQL 'catalog' database
+3.Aditional User 'catalog' used for PSQL 'catalog' database